strimzi/proposals/050-unidirectional-topic-operator.md

 >       name: foo
 >       finalizer:
 >       - strimzi.io/topic-operator
+>       annotations:
+>       - strimzi.io/managed: false # do not synchronize to Kafka
 >       deletionTimestamp: 20230301T000000.000

 >     spec:
->       managed: False # do not synchronize to Kafka
+>       # ...
 >     status:
 >       observedGeneration: 124 # == generation => it is not syncrhonized
 >     ```
 >
-> 5. The operator notices the `metadata.deletionTimestamp` field.
+> 4. The operator notices the `metadata.deletionTimestamp` field.
 >     Since the `spec.magnaged` is `False` it does **not** attempt topic deletion.
 >     1. It removes `strimzi.io/topic-operator` from the `metadata.finalizer`.
 >     2. Kube proceeds to remove the resource.

-Note that `spec.managed=False` also means that a `KafkaTopic` can exist without there being a corresponding topic in Kafka.
+Note that `strimzi.io/managed: false` also means that a `KafkaTopic` can exist without there being a corresponding topic in Kafka.

 ---